-The governing body will ensure that children and young people are taught about safeguarding, including online safety, through teaching and learning opportunities as part of a broad and balanced curriculum.
+The governing body will ensure that children and young people are taught about how to keep themselves safe, including online safety, through teaching and learning opportunities as part of a broad and balanced curriculum.
 This is in order to help children stay safe, recognise when they do not feel safe and identify who they might or can talk to.
 Staff recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed.

-Opportunities to teach safeguarding may include covering relevant issues through Relationships Education (primary schools) and Relationships and Sex Education (also known as Sex and Relationship Education) (secondary schools) and through Health Education (all pupils in state funded schools) and/or Personal, Social, Health and Economic education (PHSE).4 Collective Worship and RE explore faith based values, British values and respect.
+Opportunities to teach safeguarding may include covering relevant issues through Relationships Education and Personal, Social, Health and Economic education (PSHE).5 Collective Worship and RE explore faith based values, British values and respect, having regard to statutory guidance.